Contents

 Ongoing discussions—conducted remotely via Skype—extended this learning exchange.
 Students and instructors from STC explained how traditional Georgian construction could be both durable and resource-efficient.
 Over time, both groups converged on a set of practical methods for the cabins: mortise-and-tenon joints, timber bracing, and brick-pier foundations were identified as especially appropriate for the project’s demands.

 To test these ideas, STC students produced full-scale and partial mock-ups of key components, including foundation options, roof and ridge configurations, queen-post trusses, porches, and balcony assemblies.
 Illinois students evaluated these prototypes and integrated the lessons into their designs.
 Ultimately, three detailed proposals were prepared for NPS review, each including a master plan and cabin drawings.
 All schemes aimed to embody sustainability principles through the region’s intangible cultural heritage and craft practices.
 Some proposals closely echoed the area’s historic architectural character, while others adopted contemporary forms built using traditional methods.
-The original intent was to construct the selected student design; however, after Hurricane Irma caused significant damage at Fort Pulaski in 2017, the work was paused and was expected to restart in 2021.
+The original intent was to construct the selected student design; however, after Hurricane Irma caused significant damage at Fort Pulaski in 2017, the work was paused.
+At the time of manuscript preparation, a definitive restart schedule was not publicly documented; accordingly, the case is interpreted primarily through its documented design process, craft-based knowledge exchange, and full-scale prototyping rather than through post-occupancy performance outcomes.

 What students gained from Cockspur Island may not be “new” to specialists.
 For decades, preservationists and many sustainability advocates have recognized that existing buildings contain substantial environmental value, and preservation education has long treated climate responsiveness in historic architecture as essential knowledge.
 The larger issue lies in persistent professional assumptions: many in the building industries still treat preservation as separate from sustainable design, and they often assume that traditional practices—intangible cultural heritage—are only relevant when analyzing old vernacular structures rather than when shaping new interventions.
 Yet preservationists have argued the opposite for over thirty years.
 Park (1998:13), for example, emphasizes that vernacular buildings frequently embody principles now associated with “green” design: local materials, careful siting for sun and prevailing winds, passive heating/cooling, and durable construction, along with features such as porches, awnings, large openings, roof ventilators, deep overhangs, and deciduous shade trees that deserve renewed attention.
 What is equally important—though often under-acknowledged—is that the cultural knowledge behind those features is itself a sustainability asset.
 Even if some critics label such an approach nostalgic or anti-technology, the argument here is not to reject innovation, but to integrate craft knowledge, landscape logic, and structural wisdom into both new construction and rehabilitation within historic contexts.
 When intangible cultural heritage is considered at the district or city scale—especially in postindustrial settings—it can strengthen broader sustainability agendas.